 Luther's English students have multiple opportunities to perform.
 In the Writer's Voice course, students often memorize poems and recite them formally to the class.
-One year students in the January Milton class performed a mini-version readers' theater of Paradise Lost; another year they hosted a marathon reading of the whole poem (9 1/2 hours!) in the Student Union, with listeners coming and going and onlookers gawking all day long.
+One year, students in the January Milton class performed a mini-version readers' theater of Paradise Lost; another year, they hosted a marathon reading of the whole poem (9 1/2 hours!) in the Student Union, with listeners coming and going and onlookers gawking all day long.

 Students in the Shakespeare courses regularly stage scenes of the plays and perform them for the class.
-And the Shakespeare Performed class each year does several performances of a 60-minute version of a Shakespeare play to appreciative campus audiences.
+Also, the "Shakespeare Performed" class does several performances of a 60-minute version of a Shakespeare play to appreciative campus audiences each year.